 Coronavirus = Closed

 If you’ve followed me for the past several months, you know I’m on a mission to close my Apple Activity Rings for 180 days straight.
-While I gave up on closing that green one in January (for some reason running errands doesn’t county as running), I stayed true to closing that elusive red one: the “Move” ring.
+While I gave up on closing that green one in January (for some reason running errands doesn’t count as running), I stayed true to closing that elusive red one: the “Move” ring.
 (Side note: the blue “Stand” ring happens without a lot of effort, so I consider that a gimme.)

 When I received the “work from home” order on March 13, like so many of my friends, I was concerned.
 Not only about toilet paper, but about my goal to close that red ring.
 At the end of that day, I was on Day 166.